 Plot 117 is located seven miles southwest of Ely (Figure 3).
 Land ownership within the plot is 30% St. Louis County, 28% SNF, 22% private or other and 20% State.
 Habitat types are shown below in Table 1.
 Age data is available for 91% of the upland and lowland forest habitat types and is described in Table 2.
-County, Federal and State lands within this survey plot are actively managed primarily for timber production.
+County, Federal and State lands as well as some private ownerships within this survey plot are actively managed primarily for timber production.
+This diversity of ownerships has made tracking planned and actual timber harvest in the plot somewhat challenging.